... because we understand

 Under UK law, everyone has the right to participate in peaceful protests and demonstrations in public places.
 Due to the fact that demonstrations are usually formed around important, topical social and political issues, they can become contentious and potentially dangerous.

 While most protest marches remain peaceful, serious incidents can occasionally occur due to factors like poor organisation, interference from aggressive or violent individuals or even police aggression and brutality.
 Any of these factors can result in those participating in the protest, or bystanders, being injured, particularly if the atmosphere of the protest becomes more volatile and morphs into a riot.
 People have been knocked down, crushed or hit during protests in the past.
-During 2020, there have been displays of police brutality or intimidation against certain protestors throughout the world, as well as displays of violence between protestors from different camps.
+During 2020, there were displays of police brutality or intimidation against certain protestors throughout the world, as well as displays of violence between protestors from different camps.

-To learn more or to start your claim, get in touch with our expert team on 0800 808 9740 or contact us online.
+To learn more or to start your claim, get in touch with our expert team on 0333 358 2345 or contact us online.

 If you have been injured through no fault of your own due to a march or demonstration, you may be entitled to make a claim for compensation.
-The specialist team of solicitors at First Personal Injury will be able to assess your case and ensure that you can receive the compensation you deserve on a no win, no fee basis.

 Common March or Demonstration Claims Types